All dogs bark, but some barking dogs become a real neighbourhood nuisance.

 My neighbour's dog barks - what can I do?

-- Talk to the dog’s owner as soon as the problem arises, and state your case clearly and politely.
+- Talk to the dog's owner as soon as the problem arises.
 They may not be aware of the issue.
-Give your neighbour the ‘Managing barking in our community information pack’, and if the barking persists after a week or two, speak with your neighbour again to provide feedback.

-- If the dog’s owner is unapproachable, or you are not comfortable approaching the dog owner, the notification letter and the fact sheet ‘Reasons why your dog may be barking excessively’ included in the ‘Barking dog nuisance information pack’ should be placed in the dog owner’s letter box.
+- If you are not comfortable approaching the dog owner, the notification letter and fact sheet included in the "Barking Dog nuisance information pack" should be placed in the dog owner's letter box.

-- Ensure you provide sufficient time for the dog owner to rectify the problem.
+- Allow sufficient time for the dog owner to rectify the problem.

-- If the barking continues to be a problem after this period of time, contact council to lodge an official complaint.
+- If the barking continues to be a problem after this time, contact council to lodge an official complaint.